erikeldridge/item-network/README.md

 todo
-- show reply prompt if no replies
-- refresh activity after comment from home page
 - update activity only when loading an activity stream
 - add owner to list of items on item search result page
 - define group